-Join Vince Kotchian for an in-depth discussion in this video Preparing a study timeline, part of SAT Prep: Getting Started.
+Join Vince Kotchian for an in-depth discussion in this video Preparing a study timeline, part of Test Prep: SAT.

 - SAT prep is different for everyone because everyone starts the process at a slightly different level.
 In this movie I'll explain how to come up with a timeline for your preparation.
 The first comment I would make about a timeline is that most people underestimate how much work they'll need.
 It's particularly hard to improve at the very highest and lowest levels.
 So when in doubt give yourself a little bit more time.
 Shoot for about a half an hour to an hour per day.
 And try to just be slow and consistent with your work in terms of how much you do.

 Get it on your planner and make sure it gets done just like the rest of your homework.
 It's important also to not go too long without working on a particular topic.
 So try to switch things up every two to three days.
 You don't want too long to go by without working on something or you might start to forget what you learned.
 So I'll give you an example of someone who's trying to come up with a study timeline.
 Let's say someone takes a practice test and his scores are 550 in each of the sections.
 And the person wants to increase his score to a 700 in each section.